-Wireless communication stems from Marconi's pioneering demonstration of wireless telegraphy in the nineteenth century and was theoretically constructed based on information theory formed by Shannon in 1948.
+Wireless communication stems from Marconi's pioneering demonstration of wireless telegraphy in the 19th century and was theoretically constructed based on information theory formed by Shannon in 1948.
 In the 1980s, the 1G analogue wireless cellular network was in use to allow mobile communications of voice, which was then replaced by the 2G digital cellular network in the early 1990s.
-Because of digitalization, 2G was capable of providing encrypted services and data services in addition to the traditional voice services, e.g., short messaging service (SMS).
-Walking into the twenty-first century, 3G, represented by wideband CDMA (WCDMA), CDMA2000, time-division synchronous CDMA (TD-SCDMA), and Worldwide Interoperability for Microwave Access (WiMAX), enabled various data services, including Internet access, video calls, and mobile television [8].
-In 4G/Long-Term Evolution (LTE) networks initialized in 2009, multiple-input and multiple-output (MIMO) antenna architecture, orthogonal frequency-division multiplexing (OFDM), and all-Internet protocol (IP) technology were jointly applied to achieve high-speed mobile data transmission [9].
-4G has been proved to be a game changer and a great success in terms of technology and business.
-With the proliferation of smartphones and tablets, mobile communications became the mainstream and contributed to a considerable amount of data throughput in 4G networks [2].
-The 4G era since 2009 till now is undoubtedly the 'Golden Decade' of mobile communications.
-The information and communications technologies (ICTs) accompanying 4G have greatly reshaped our world societally, economically, culturally, and technologically [10]-[14].
+Because of digitalization, 2G was capable of providing encrypted services and data services in addition to the traditional voice services, such as short messaging service (SMS).
+In the early 21st century, 3G, represented by wideband CDMA (WCDMA), CDMA2000, timedivision synchronous CDMA (TD-SCDMA), and Worldwide Interoperability for Microwave Access (WiMAX), enabled various data services, including Internet access, video calls, and mobile television [8].
+In 4G/Long-Term Evolution (LTE) networks initialized in 2009, multiple-input and multipleoutput (MIMO) antenna architecture, orthogonal frequencydivision multiplexing (OFDM), and all-Internet protocol (IP) technology were jointly applied to achieve high-speed mobile data transmission [9].
+4G has been a significant success both technological and commercially.
+With the proliferation of smartphones and tablets, mobile communications have become mainstream, providing a considerable amount of data throughput in 4G networks [2], and the information and communications technologies (ICTs) accompanying 4G have helped reshape society [10]-[14].

-B. What Has 5G Been?
+What 5G Has Been

-In 2014, an enlightening paper was published, which discusses what 5G will be and points out that the key technologies to achieve 5G are network densification, millimeter wave, and massive MIMO architecture [15].
-A magnificent scene of the Internet of Everything (IoE) is commonly described and indulged in the literature of 5G.
-Five years passed since then, the conception of 5G has gradually been solidified in recent days, and main technological companies and operators have launched their construction plans for 5G networks so as to realize the large-scale commercial deployment by 2020.
-First year of the 5G era as the all-important theme has been discussed in the Sixth Annual Brooklyn 5G Summit 2019.
-Therefore, it is now an appropriate moment to examine what 5G has been.
+In 2014, a paper was published that discussed what 5G will be and pointed out that the key technologies to achieve 5G were network densification, millimetre wave, and massive MIMO architecture [15].
+Since then, the concept of 5G has been gradually solidified, and the main technological companies and operators have now launched their construction plans for 5G networks in order to deliver large-scale commercial deployment by 2020.

 In the first deployment stage of 5G networks, most operators and device manufacturers adopt the 3GPP 5G New Radio (NR) standard for dense urban areas [16].
 The corresponding 5G network operates on the 2-6 GHz spectra.
-Both millimeter wave and massive MIMO technologies are widely used in 5G networks, while the network densification construction is delayed for certain reasons.
+Both millimetre wave and massive MIMO technologies are widely used in 5G networks, while the network densification construction is delayed for certain reasons.
 Network slicing is more or less involved in 5G mission-critical solutions.
 Internet Protocol television (IPTV) and high-definition (HD) video streaming, service over high-speed mobility, basic virtual reality (VR) and augmented reality (AR) services can be well supported.
 Indoor services and data services in dense metropolitan areas will continue to be the main focus in the 5G era.
 For different application scenarios, a complete 5G communication network provides three service options: enhanced mobile broadband (eMBB), ultra-reliable low-latency communications (URLLC), and massive machine-type communications (mMTC) [17].